 $ ssh -D 1080 192.168.122.22

-Linux systems uses for GUI X11 server.
-One of the best feature of SSH is remote application with GUI can be run on local system.
-Application actually runs on remote system but GUI or X11 protocol is forwarded to the local system and shown like a local application.
+Linux systems use for GUI X11 server.
+One of the best feature of SSH is a remote application with GUI can be run on the local system.
+Application actually runs on a remote system but GUI or X11 protocol is forwarded to the local system and shown like a local application.
 To enable forwarding provide -X parameter.

 $ ssh -X 192.168.122.22